nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_01-INTRO.md

 To define a class, you begin with the keyword `class` and then define at least an `__init__` method on for the class.
 The `__init__` method holds the instructions for what to do when a developer makes an instance of your class.

 <!-- NEW stuff -->
-## Critters and Croquettes Petting Zoo and Tapas Bar
+## Critters and Croquettes Petting Zoo and Tapas Bar: Day 1

 Lets build some classes for a business that's poised to become the #1 tourist trap in Gatlinburg: Critter and Croquettes Petting Zoo and Tapas Bar.
 Owner Bobby Andrew Kawlins has big plans for his business, starting with improving how he keeps records of his animals.
 As the newest member of the dev team, you want to really get a sense of what our new client needs, so you take a drive to Gatlinburg to sit down with Bobby in his office...